 - The U.S. residential real estate benchmark is past its prime, if it ever had one: the Case-Shiller Index is a lagged indicator (2+ month lag), represents just a portion of the true ‘market’ (new construction is excluded, houses that are substantially renovated before being sold, as are condominiums, co-ops, and perhaps townhomes), and is methodologically opaque (three-month moving average that multiple reputable third parties have had difficulties replicating even with identical data).
 Furthermore, the Case-Shiller Index depends heavily on county records, which can take months to record sales (the actual latency differs by county).
 There are over 3,000 counties in the United States.

 - Parcl is making several, substantial improvements: leveraging state of the art data engineering and data science best practices to ensure the best quality of data.
 Accounting for new construction, renovated houses, units that have only been sold once, & multi-family residences.
 Introducing an ensemble approach; the PPF is composed of multiple models considered best in class, and brought together to provide the most accurate price signals at the neighborhood level.
-Doing all of this in real-time.
+Parcl Labs is doing all of this - and more - in real-time.

 - Price Feeds are Not Price Indices: Case-Shiller indices only capture single-family housing stock that has been sold at least once before.
 Dilution has a real, tangible effect on supply and demand.
 More supply has an impact on price (such as share issuance in equities, treasury dilution in crypto).
 Via the PPF, we are fundamentally evaluating supply and demand in real time at very specific levels of geography previously inaccessible for analysis.